idena-network/idena-docs/docs/developer/node/smart-contracts.md

 #### Custom contracts address

 The address of the custom contract is calculated as a hash from code hash, protobuf packed args and deploy attachment nonce.
 The contract address is the last 20 bytes of the hash.

+You can call [`contract_estimateDeploy`](./smart-contracts-methods#contract_deploy-and-contract_estimatedeploy-methods) to calculate the address of the future contract.

 #### Predefined contract address